 Seek Support from Others

-Surround yourself with supportive friends, family, or colleagues who understand and respect your boundaries.
+Surround yourself with supportive friends, family, or colleagues who comprehend and respect your boundaries.
 They can help encourage and validate you so that it feels so much easier to stand solid within your refusals.

 Reflect on Past Experiences